 Yes.
-We are able to offer one-to-one training to eligible children and young people who have an Education, Health and Care Plan to help them travel independently.
+We are able to offer one-to-one training to entitled children and young people to help them travel independently.
 Our team of specialist travel trainers develop an individual package of support to help teach skills which include: road safety, planning a journey, accessing buses and trains, learning routes and landmarks and what to do in an emergency.